 Premier King speaks with Minister LeBlanc

-Premier King spoke with Hon.
+Yesterday, Premier King spoke with Hon.
 Dominic LeBlanc, Minister of Intergovernmental Affairs & President of the Queen’s Privy Council.
 Hon.
 Lawrence MacAulay, Minister of Veterans Affairs and MP for Cardigan also joined the call.

 Office of the Premier